Aquaponics & Gardening

 The efficient indoor system also reduces time to harvest by one-third and produces a steady supply of fresh, locally-grown produce year-round!

 Adults with autism often have difficulty finding, keeping, and achieving success on the job.
 Impairments in social skills and organizational abilities leave many of these adults without employment, or working at jobs they cannot sustain.
-Although 61% of adults with autism want to hold a job, 85% are unemployed, even with a college degree.
-This is the lowest employment rate of any disability group.
-Acres Aquaponics provides these adults with an employment opportunity that fits.
+Acres Aquaponics provides individuals with an employment opportunity that fits.

 The different skills and procedures required to operate an aquaponics system allow for many different job opportunities.
 Planting, data entry, fish care, chemistry, and sales are just a few of the job skills that can be developed through aquaponics.
-Acres Aquaponics is an approved Vocational Training Program for Pennsylvania's Office of Vocational Rehabilitation (OVR).
+Our greenhouse program is an approved Vocational Training Program for Pennsylvania's Office of Vocational Rehabilitation (OVR).

 Meet our diverse team making Acres Aquaponics possible!